swaters86/CCE-Objects-Deletion/README.md

 # CCE-Objects-Deletion

 This script was written for NEWSCYCLE Solutions.
-The purpose of this stored procedure is to give to give NCS Support the ability (and a database job) the ability to target and delete certain CCE Objects based on the following criteria:
+The purpose of this stored procedure is to give to give NCS Support the ability (and a database job) the ability to target and delete certain CCE Objects.
+This stored procedure finds the CCE Objects that need to be deleted and passes their ID to a another stored procedure called CCE_DeleteObject (see line 167) which was written by NEWSCYCLE Digital developers.

+ based on the following criteria:

 1. Site Code (or multiple site codes by passing in 'XX' instead of a site code.)